AramSemerjyan/ugrid/README.md

 UGrid is still in development.
 It do it's best to bring the fastest calculation time for reordering cells, simplest implementation and usability.
 Though if you have a better calculation idea (which is most likely) you can create your own calculation class by simply adopting to `IGridCalculation` protocol and use `setCalculationLogic(_:)` on `UGridFlowLayout` instance to change calculation logic.
 Also if you like to store sizes on your own, you can adopt to `IGridSizeRepository` protocol and set new storing mechanism by calling `setSizeRepository(_:)` on on `UGridFlowLayout` instance.

+## What is planned to be done
+* Support for horizontal scroll direction.
+Currently only vertical is supported
+* Section support.
+Currently only one section is supported
+* Drag and Drop support

 ## Requirements
 XCode 11+
 iOS 11+